 My favourite scenesare the following.Sister Luke and her fellow novices being given their new names and having their hair cut.
 Fortunati diagnosing Sister Luke’s Tuberculosis.
 Fortunati’s speech where we see he knows exactly what her internal struggle is.
 Sister Luke reading a distressing letter concerning her father.
 Sister Luke speaking to a native woman and saying that she doesn’t understand the language, but is confident that by speaking to them daily she’ll pick it up.
 Fortunati kicking a medical instrument away from a native assistant who was going to hand it to him after dropping it on the floor(obviously this was now unsterile, but the assistant didn’t understand about instrument hygiene so hands it over anyway).
 Sister Luke crying after dropping the beaker.

-The film makes us admire Sister Luke’s strength and determination.
+The film makes us admire the strength and determination of Sister Luke.
 We may know long before she does that she is not suited for life in a convent; but watching her come to that realisation herself makes for very powerful viewing.
 She is a woman who doesn’t want to fail, she is deeply conflicted between two callings that she has and wants to try hard to succeed at both ways of life.

 This film makes me thankful that we have people who are willing to sacrifice their own happiness and lives in order to save andhelp others.